PyMLGame/pymlgame/README.md

 Mate Light
 ----------

 To play PyMLGames you need the awesome Mate Light.
-You could use the one on [c-base space station][c-base], or build your own.
+You could use the one at [c-base space station][c-base], or build your own.
 If you're not near c-base and don't want to build your own, you can use the Mate Light emulator provided with PyMLGame.

 Protocol
 ========

-This is the protocol that handles the communication between the game and the controllers.
-It's very similar to OSC, as it sends slash seperated srings over UDP.
+The protocol that handles the communication between the game and the controllers is very similar to OSC.
+It sends slash seperated strings over UDP.

 Controller -> Game